shopware/store-api-reference/docs/concepts/request-and-response.md

 * The request body has to be JSON encoded.

-* It is mandatory to use type-safe values, e.g. if the API expects an integer value, you are required to provide an actual integer.
+* It is mandatory to use type-safe values, e.g., if the API expects an integer value, you are required to provide an actual integer.

 * When using a Date field, make sure to use an ISO 8601 compatible date format.